Serenade

 In music, a serenade (/ˌsɛrəˈneɪd/; also sometimes called a serenata, from the Italian) is a musical composition or performance delivered in honour of someone or something.
 Serenades are typically calm, light pieces of music.
 The term comes from the Italian word serenata, which itself derives from the Latin serenus.
-Sense influenced by Italian sera "evening", from Latin sera, fem. of serus "late".
+The sense was influenced by Italian sera "evening", from Latin sera, fem. of serus "late".

 Early serenade music

 In the oldest usage, which survives in informal form to the present day, a serenade is a musical greeting performed for a lover, friend, person of rank or other person to be honored.
 The classic usage would be from a lover to his lady love through a window.
 It was considered an evening piece, one to be performed on a quiet and pleasant evening, as opposed to an aubade, which would be performed in the morning.
 The custom of serenading in this manner began in the Medieval era, and the word "serenade" as commonly used in current English is related to this custom.
 Music performed followed no one particular form, except that it was typically sung by one person accompanying himself on a portable instrument, most likely a guitar, lute or other plucked instrument.
 Works of this type also appeared in later eras, but usually in a context that referred specifically to a past time, such as arias in an opera (there is a famous example in Mozart's Don Giovanni).
 Carl Maria von Weber composed his serenade for voice and guitar, "Horch'!
 Leise horch', Geliebte!"
 (1809).